syncfusion-content/blazor-docs/blazor/installation/mac-installer/how-to-install.md

 The Essential Studio Blazor Mac installer allows you to create the Blazor application in Visual Studio for Mac with the Syncfusion Blazor components.

-## How to resolve the warning message in Catalina OS or later?
+## Steps to resolve the warning message in Catalina OS or later

    While running Essential Studio Blazor Mac Installer on Catalina MacOS or later, the below alert will be displayed.